A. Purpose and Scope

 ii.
 Requests for Anonymized Data, such as non-identifiable program participation information, would be determined by the scope and breadth of the request.

-2. More thorough data requests that require access to anonymized data sources at a program level would require a data sharing agreement between United Way and the data partner.
-The agreement would outline the formal terms of the data being shared and the acceptable usages and disclosures.
+- More thorough data requests that require access to anonymized data sources at a program level would require a data-sharing agreement between United Way and the data partner.
+The agreement would outline the formal terms of the shared data and the acceptable usages and disclosures.

 iii.
-Requests for de-anonymized data, detailed information on the project, purpose, and research scope would be required.
+Requests for de-anonymized data and detailed information on the project, purpose, and research scope would be required.
 De-anonymized data would only be shared with academic or institutional partners for research purposes.
-A formal data sharing agreement would be required mirroring United Way’s data policies.
-A process to ensure data destruction at the conclusion of the process would also be established.
+A formal data-sharing agreement mirroring United Way’s data policies would be required A process to ensure data destruction at the conclusion of the process would also be established.

 c.
 Data obtained from Third Parties